National Bolshevik Party: Party platform

-The NBP believes in the National Bolshevik ideas that arose during the Russian Civil War, such as those from Professor Nikolai Ustryalov, who came to believe that Bolshevism could be modified to serve nationalistic purposes.
-His followers, the Smenovekhovtsy, who then came to regard themselves as National Bolsheviks, borrowed the term from Ernst Niekisch, who was a German politician initially associated with left-wing politics and later, the National Bolshevik ideology.
+The NBP believes in the National Bolshevik ideas that arose during the Russian Civil War, such as those from Nikolai Ustryalov, who came to believe that Bolshevism could be modified to serve nationalistic purposes.
+His followers, the Smenovekhovtsy, who then came to regard themselves as National Bolsheviks, borrowed the term from Ernst Niekisch, who was a German politician initially associated with left-wing politics and later the National Bolshevik ideology.

-Limonov and Dugin sought to unite far-left and far-right radicals on the same platform, with Dugin viewing national Bolsheviks as a point between Communist ideas and Fascists.
-Dugin was forced to act in the peripheries of each group.
-In 1998, Dugin left the NBP and this led to the party moving further left in Russia's political spectrum.

-The NBP has denied any links to fascism, stating that all forms of antisemitism, xenophobia and racism were against the party's principles.
+The NBP has denied any links to fascism, stating that all forms of antisemitism, xenophobia, and racism were against the party's principles.
 The NBP has historically defended Stalinism, although later on the party said it did not wish to re-create that system.
 The party is described as a mixture of far-left and far-right ideology, including among its members Sovietism' nostalgics as well as skinheads, with the hammer and sickle (which replace the swastika) in a white circle on a red background as party's flag.

 On 29 November 2004, participants of the general congress of the NBP adopted a new party program.
-According to the program, "the main goal of the National Bolshevik Party is to change Russia into a modern, powerful state, respected by other countries and peoples and beloved by its own citizens" by ensuring the free development of civil society, the independence of the media and social justice.

-The NBP was highly critical of President Vladimir Putin's government and argued that state institutions such as the bureaucracy, the police and the courts were corrupt and authoritarian.
+According to the program, "the main goal of the National Bolshevik Party is to change Russia into a modern, powerful state, respected by other countries and peoples and beloved by its own citizens" by ensuring the free development of civil society, the independence of the media, and social justice.
+The NBP was highly critical of Vladimir Putin's government and argued that state institutions, such as the bureaucracy, the police, and the courts, were corrupt and authoritarian.

 Counterculture

 Since its formation, the National Bolshevik Party had relationships with Russian counterculture.

-National Bolsheviks often used punk-stylized shock aesthetics in their propaganda.
+National Bolsheviks often used shock aesthetics from the punk subculture in their propaganda.
 NBP attracted a significant number of artists, punk musicians and rock bands.

 Criticism

-Some western critics commented on its heavy use of totalitarian and fascist symbols and its "national-patriotic demagoguery," and academics have described the group as neo-fascist.
+Some Western critics commented on its heavy use of totalitarian and fascist symbols and what they called its "national-patriotic demagoguery", and academics have described the group as neo-fascist.
 In the Russian media, the National Bolshevik Party was usually referred to as a far-left youth movement; however, some critics (including ex-members) allege that the NBP is an organisation dedicated to carry out a colour revolution in Russia.

+Party symbols

+The symbols of the National Bolshevik Party are a combination of Soviet, Nazi, and Imperial Russian symbols; the party nonetheless denied any link to fascism and Nazism.

+Motto

+The popular motto, "Russia is Everything, the Rest is Nothing!" («Россия — всё, остальное — ничто!»), served as a powerful encapsulation of the movement's ultranationalist worldview.
+This slogan expressed the party's absolute prioritization of Russian identity, culture, and sovereignty over all foreign influences or globalist ideals.
+It reflected the NBP's ideological synthesis of nationalism and revolutionary socialism, framing Russia as a sacred entity whose interests were paramount, while dismissing the outside world as irrelevant or hostile.